Top of Page

 Truly understanding cardiovascular disease, a leading cause of death globally, requires single-cell technology that enables unprecedented exploration of a complex cellular landscape.

 Background can be a challenging issue when imaging cardiac tissue.
-Imaging Mass Cytometry, the only proven high-plex imaging with no autofluorescence, helps deliver clear insights that can provide a comprehensive view of molecular pathogenesis, signaling mechanisms and immune-mediated damage in the heart or related cardiac tissues.
+Imaging Mass Cytometry technology, the only proven high-plex imaging with no autofluorescence, helps deliver clear insights that can provide a comprehensive view of molecular pathogenesis, signaling mechanisms and immune-mediated damage in the heart or related cardiac tissues.

 Potential indicative immunotherapy biomarker in melanoma